 2. The spread of diseases that they carry such as salmonella, E Coli and Listeria.

-Research shows that the average commercial chocolate bar has approximately eight insect parts (which is a gentle way of referring to a way of a ground-up cockroach or other bug bodies).
+Research shows that the average commercial chocolate candy bar has approximately eight insect parts (which is a gentle way of referring to a way of a ground-up cockroach or other bug bodies).
 Scientists insist this is unavoidable.
 It’s not just chocolate, there’s an allowance for these bug parts in thousands of foods, both fresh, canned and frozen.

 Gelatin is also in a lot of these types of candies, especially the biggest name brands of candy corn and gummy bears.
 Read the ingredient list to see if your candy has it.
 Gelatin is a tasteless compound (actually a protein) that is used to thicken candy, and also lots of foods and drinks.
 It comes specifically from prolonged boiling of animal parts like skin, bones, connective tissue and cartilage.
 It is usually pork derived, but can also come from pigs, chicken, cows, and fish.